adidesh07/my-site/README.md

 ## Home Screen:
 ![](Images/Home.png)

-User can login or create a new account.
-Whenever new account is created, account details are stored in the backend.
+The home screen displays the posts created by all the users registered on the site.
 A search bar is provided at the top which searches for posts according to keywords given to it.

 ## Login Screen:
 ![](Images/Login.JPG)

+User can login or create a new account.
+Whenever new account is created, account details are stored in the backend.

 The 'forgot password' feature allows user to enter their registered email id and get a link to create a new password for that account.
 Password can also be changed after logging in and navigating to 'Account' page.